 When a MBBR process designed for a short HRT for an application like BOD reduction only, then this general design assumption might be valid.
 Thus, applying a MBBR process with plastic media for simple a low loaded BOD reduction plant might be useful as it may allow a simplified process with no sludge recycle.
 Such standalone MBBR may also allow application of clarification units like lamella or DAF for solids separation.

-Application of MBBR process
+Application of MBBR Technology